CCI-MOC/documentation/docs/source/Firmware-Issue-with-Cisco-300GB-Drive.md

 Same thing happens to the / partition, which we specified at 16384MB.
 It gets adjusted to `grainSize*5=41943035` sectors or 20479MB.

 So far, we only created logical partitions, and although we wasted a lot of space, the partitions did get created.

 Now, we create the extended partition.
 This mostly goes as it should, except that the end of the partition is brought back further than it normally would be from the end of the disk, due to the large number of sectors between alignment boundaries.

 Next, we create the /var logical partition.
 We have asked for 4096MB, which is 8388608 sectors, so we get `grainSize*2` sectors or 8590MB.

 For logical partitions, parted tries to optimize by finding the smallest acceptable piece of free space it can use.

-The logs aren't easy to follow without examining the source code, but here's the summary: it scans the free space regions, looking for the smallest acceptable one.
-As each acceptable region is found, if it's smaller than the last acceptable one, it gets stored in a "best_free" variable.
-Once it's done, it proceeds to create the partition in best_free.
+The logs aren't easy to follow without examining the source code, but here's the summary:
+* It scans the free space regions, looking for the smallest acceptable one.
+* As each acceptable region is found, if it's smaller than the last acceptable one, it gets stored in a "best_free" variable.
+* Once it's done, it proceeds to create the partition in best_free.

 In this case, it looks at 3 free space regions, checking to see whether they are inside the extended partition, and if they are large enough.